4153-NOC

 Career Pathways

-With experience, employment counsellors may advance into supervisory, human resource or training positions.
+With experience, career development practitioners and career counsellors may advance into supervisory, human resource or training positions.

 Some may go into private practice and work as consultants or executive-level coaches.